hackclub/sprig/README.md

 # 👾 **[Hack Club Game Lab →](https://game-lab.hackclub.dev/)**

-The best way to learn is through making things and sharing them with others.
+The best way to learn is by making things you care about and sharing them with others.
 **And that's what Game Lab is all about**.

 Have you ever wanted to...